AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 ## Feature Description

 ### <span style="color:#b573c9">Contact Management Features</span>
-Contact management features are here to help you in managing your client contacts.
+Contact management features are here to help you to manage your many client contacts.
+It contains basic features such as adding and removing of client contacts.

 ### `add`: Add client contact